adesojisusan/Love_Calculator/README.md

-ou are going to write a program that tests the compatibility between two people.
+I wrote a program that tests the compatibility between two people.

 To work out the love score between two people: